-The Board of Trustees has a duty to take reasonable steps to ensure that staff and pupils are not exposed to risks to their health and safety.
+The Board of Trustees and local governing boards have a duty to take reasonable steps to ensure that staff and pupils are not exposed to risks to their health and safety.
 This applies to activities on or off Trust premises.